 A lot of studies are promising.
 More extensive studies have to be done to further affirm their claims.
 It’s different for every person, and it’s difficult to find correlations to the results.

 Given what many have experienced, giving CBD beer a shot is not a bad idea.
+Also check out cannabis beer.
 Just make sure to take it in moderation.